 Booking an exam

-Students can book their Professional and Advanced Level exams via their online training file.
+All exams are computer-based and can be taken at a number of assessment centres across the country, or via remote invigilation, whenever suits your business best.
+Students can book their exams via their online training file.
 When they apply, they simply enter a town, postcode or country as their preferred location and the five closest exam centres with availability will appear.
 They then select the centre where they want to sit their exam.

 Once they have completed their booking and made payment, they will receive an application summary by email.
 They will be able to make any changes to their application online until the exam closing date.